Skip to Main Content

 Birmingham's Serious Tables and Where Helen Sits Among Them

 Second Avenue North in Birmingham's historic downtown core has changed considerably over the past decade.
 The stretch that once defined the city's commercial past now anchors a quieter but increasingly credible dining quarter, where a handful of restaurants have moved the city's reputation in a direction that national critics are beginning to take seriously.
-Helen, at 2013 2nd Ave N, holds a Michelin Plate recognition for 2025, which places it in a peer group defined less by spectacle and more by sustained kitchen discipline.
-The Michelin Plate does not carry the star designation, but its inclusion in the Michelin guide signals a standard of cooking that the inspectors found worth acknowledging — a meaningful signal in a Southern city still building its case on the national stage.
+Helen is a contemporary Southern grill in Birmingham, Alabama, at 2013 2nd Ave N, with a 2025 Michelin Plate recognition.

 American Contemporary as a category covers a wide range in the South.
 At its lower end, the label describes updated comfort food with local sourcing as a marketing point.
 At its upper end, it means something closer to what you find at Vern's in Charleston or Zasu in New Orleans: kitchens operating at the $$$ price tier with genuine culinary ambition and a point of view about what regional cooking can be.
 Helen belongs to that upper register.
 Its pricing and Michelin recognition together suggest a table that takes technique and sourcing seriously without crossing into the full tasting-menu formality that defines houses like Alinea in Chicago or The French Laundry in Napa.